Am I at Risk?

 Where does particulate matter originate from?

 Man-made sources of PM include the combustion of diesel, petrol, coal, lignite, heavy oil and biomass.
 Agricultural activity can also lead to high ammonium content in the atmosphere.
-Other industrial activities such as building, mining, manufacture of cement, ceramic, bricks, and smelting can also give rise to particular matter.
+Other industrial activities such as building, mining, manufacture of cement, ceramic, bricks, and smelting give rise to particular matter.

 PM is also formed in the air through chemical reactions of gaseous pollutants.
 These include nitrogen oxides emitted by traffic and certain industrial processes, and sulphur dioxide resulting from the combustion of sulphur-containing fuels, when gasoline is extracted from oil or when metals are extracted from ore.